liftoff-app/liftoff/CONTRIBUTING.md

 ### Things to keep in mind

-- Be aware that Lemmur supports arbitrary Lemmy instances, don't hardcode instance urls
+- Be aware that Lemmynade supports arbitrary Lemmy instances, don't hardcode instance urls
 - Remember that a user is not obligated to be logged in, contributed widgets should handle this case

 ### Lemmy API

-LAC (Lemmy API Client) is used to communicate with Lemmy backends, more information can be found [here](https://github.com/LemmurOrg/lemmy_api_client).
+LAC (Lemmy API Client) is used to communicate with Lemmy backends, more information can be found [here](https://github.com/zachatrocity/lemmy_api_client).

 ### For React developers